‘We can’t do anything:’ Ukrainian pilots plead for F-16s as they struggle to contain Russian aviation | KRDO

 Juice says Ukraine needs at least one squadron of 12 to 20 jets to level the playing field, but would need much more to have a real impact on the battlefield.

-“To make a difference for all our tasks, for frontline operations and for peaceful region operations, we need like three, four or even five such squadrons,” he says.
+“To make a difference for all our tasks, for frontline operations and for peaceful region operations, we need like three, four such squadrons,” he says.
 “For the future, for the long-term perspective, we need even more, I believe more than 100.”

 Confident in an ultimate Ukrainian victory, Juice and Pumba wish they were able to do even more to help their countrymen as they launch Ukraine’s long-awaited counteroffensive.